About Changing Your Address on Your Ohio Registration

 If you wish to request an address change on registration materials by mail, you must forward an official Request for Change of Address to the BMV’s Division of Deputy Registrar Services in Columbus.
 When completing this form, you must be able to provide your full name, date of birth, driver’s license number and the last four digits of your SSN.

-Review our free registration guide for step-by-step instructions on how to change your DMV address in Ohio.
+Review our free registration guide for instructions about changing your DMV address in Ohio.